Yountville, California

-Yountville (/ˈjɔːntvɪl/ or /ˈjaʊntvɪl/) is a city in Napa County, in the Wine Country of California, United States.
+Yountville (/ˈjɔːntvɪl/ or /ˈjaʊntvɪl/) is an incorporated town in Napa County, in the Wine Country of California, United States.
 Located in the North Bay region of the Bay Area, the population was 3,436 at the 2020 census.
 Almost a third of the town's population lives at the Veterans Home of California.
-Yountville is a popular tourist destination, particularly for its wineries and its two famed Michelin-starred restaurants, The French Laundry and Bouchon.
+Yountville is a popular tourist destination, particularly for its wineries and its famed Michelin-starred restaurant, The French Laundry.

 History

 The town was named Sebastopol in 1855.

-A town in nearby Sonoma County had already claimed that name (Sebastopol, California), and thus the town was renamed in 1867 to honor George C. Yount, following his death.
+A town in nearby Sonoma County had already claimed that name, and thus the town was renamed in 1867 to honor George C. Yount, following his death.
 Yount was considered responsible for establishing the first vineyard in the Napa Valley.

 Geography

 Yountville is located within Napa Valley, in the North Bay region of the San Francisco Bay Area of Northern California.

 According to the United States Census Bureau, the town has a total area of 4.0 km2, all of it land.

 A 5.2 magnitude earthquake occurred in Yountville on September 3, 2000.